 Physical and Chemical Properties:

 In the table below some of the chemical and physical properties of this product are mentioned.
-All data that is mentioned in this table is gathered from Wikipedia website:
+All data that is mentioned in this table is gathered from the Wikipedia website:

-Iron(III) citrate and Ferric Citrate can be used as a dietary supplement and as a nutrient.
+Iron(III) citrate and Ferric Citrate like ferrous sulphate anhydrous can be used as a dietary supplement and as a nutrient.
 Iron has a vital function in combining with protein and copper to make hemoglobin.
 Iron also prevents fatigue and promotes good skin tone.